GENETIC EPIDEMIOLOGY GLOSSARY

 Confounding: The distortion of a measure of association because of a non-intermediate factor that is correlated with the variable of interest and independently associated with the outcome.
 An analysis done on observations that all have the same value of the confounder will not be confounded.
 This can be achieved by stratification for the confounder or by matching.
 See Taioli, 2002; Potter, 2003; Bias & Confounding in Molecular Epidemiology; Bias & Confounding (PPT).

-Confounding variable: A variable that is associated with both the outcome and the exposure variable.
-A classic example is the relationship between heavy drinking or gambling and lung cancer.
+Confounding variable: A variable that is associated with outcome and the exposure variables.
+A classic example is the relationship of heavy drinking or gambling with lung cancer.
 Here, the data should be controlled for smoking as it is related to both drinking/gambling and lung cancer.
 A positive confounder is related to exposure and response variables in the same direction (as in smoking); a negative confounder shows an opposite relationship to these two variables (age in a study of association between oral contraceptive use and myocardial infarction is a negative confounder).
 The data should be stratified before analyzing it if there if confounding is suspected.
 Mantel-Haenszel test is designed to analyze stratified data to control for a confounding variable.
 Alternatively, a multivariable regression model can be used to adjust for the effects of known confounders.
 The best strategy to avoid confounding is randomization.
 See Bias and Confounding (PPT).

 Convenience sample: A sample that has not been specifically and randomly collected for the purpose of a specific study.
 Convenience samples are easy to find but may suffer from bias, mainly selection bias, and may not be a representative of the population they come from.